Langtang Valley With Gosaikunda Trek Overview

 How do I get a special permit to go on the Langtang Valley with Gosaikunda Trek?

-You will be requiring Langtang National Park Entry Permit and a TIMS (Trekkers’ Information Management System) Card for this trek.
+You will be requiring a Langtang National Park Entry Permit and a TIMS (Trekkers’ Information Management System) Card for this trek.
 These are available in Kathmandu at the Nepal Tourism Board Office or through a licensed trekking agency.
 Always have it with you as there are checkpoints along the route that need to verify them.

 What if I miss the flights or there are problems in weather delays?